ShaikhBorhanUddin/End-to-End-NLP-Pipeline-for-AI-Generated-Text-Detection/README.md

 🔗 [`LinkedIn`](https://www.linkedin.com/in/shaikh-borhan-uddin-905566253/)
 🌐 [`Portfolio`](https://github.com/ShaikhBorhanUddin)

-Feel free to fork the repository, improve the queries, or add visualizations!
+Feel free to fork the repository, experiment with new models, larger datasets or add new features to deployment!